lonnell-spec/reactive/README.md

    - `schema.sql` - Creates the database tables
    - `rls.sql` - Sets up Row Level Security policies
    - `storage.sql` - Creates the storage buckets for photos
+3. See the detailed `SUPABASE_SETUP_GUIDE.md` for complete instructions on setting up user roles and testing the workflow

 ### 5. Set up TextMagic (for SMS notifications)